thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

 2. Try to calculate the target ahead of the use, as for example converting the dynamic dispatch target into a function pointer, or factoring out of loops obtaining the target.

 The branch predictors work by maintaining the equivalent of a hash table from program counter addresses (instruction pointers) where indirect jumps occurs (or calls) to targets.
 However, these tables are very expensive to manufacture and thus may be ineffective in many unpredictable cases.
 For example, the hash table may have too many colisions (other parts of the program, unrelated, end up sharing just by coincidence the same entries in the table and interfering with each other).
 This is an aspect in which micro-benchmarks will make indirect jumps (or calls) appear to be much more efficient than in real life, since micro benchmarks will be nearly ideal conditions for branch predictors to work well.
+See [Appendix A](#indirect_predictor) for details

 One way in which you can increase the likelihood of branch predictor ineffectiveness is by having lots of indirect jumps in the assembler, thus